Code-Institute-Submissions/webalyzer/README.md

 The produced code successfully validated regular non-minified JS files, but given that successful validation wouldn't be consistent, it would ultimately hurt and put distrust in Webalyzer.

 The more I shifted my mindset towards object-oriented programming during development, the more I understood the Python language and its capabilities.
-Its vast support and unlimited opportunities to implement ideas made me confident using Python and realizing how easy Python is to learn and use.
+Its vast support and unlimited opportunities to implement ideas made me confident in using Python and realizing how easy Python is to learn and use.

 I am always on the lookout for how to optimize for better, smarter, shorter, and more performant code.